The nation’s first mint provides a wide array of coins and manufacturing services. Philadelphia produces coin and medal dies. It mints:

 March - The Mint delivers its first circulating coins: 11,178 copper cents.

-Sarah Waldrake and Rachael Summers become the first women hired by the Mint.
-They work as adjusters, weighing blank coins and “adjusting” those weighing too much by filing them down before the blanks were stamped into coins.
+The Mint hires its first female employees, Sarah Waldrake and Rachael Summers.
+They work as adjusters, weighing blank coins and “adjusting” those weighing too much.
 Learn more about their story at Women at Work.

 The Mint moves to a second facility at Chesnut and Juniper Streets.